techsavvyash/vync/packages/plugin/INSTALLATION-GUIDE.md

 **Installation Complete!** 🎉

-Your Obsidian Sync plugin is now ready to use.
+Your Vync plugin is now ready to use.
 Start by testing the connection and then try syncing a few files to see the system in action!